signalfx/tracing-examples/jaeger-java-spring-boot-web/README.md

 $ java -jar target/coin-flip-service-with-jaeger-0.0.1-SNAPSHOT.jar
 ```

-## 4. Make requests to the application to generate `Spans`
+## 4. Make requests to the application to generate spans

 Open <http://localhost:8080/flip> in your browser.

 # Illustrated Concepts

 ## Defining a subspan

 The example application sends spans to SignalFx for 100% of requests.
 Most of
 the instrumentation is done by the `Jaeger Spring` library.
-The [main application](./src/main/java/com/signalfx/tracing/examples/Application.java#L39)
+The [main
+application](./src/main/java/com/signalfx/tracing/examples/Application.java#L39)
 also wraps a function in a subspan called `calculateOdds`:

 ```java